First there was medical marijuana, then there was recreational marijuana, igniting a massive wave of new and exciting flower strains.

 This press features 6″x10″ food-safe aluminum plates and PID temperature controls that maintain a high thermal mass for consistent temperature.
 It’s equipped with a power frame capable of withstanding the whopping 25 tons of force this thing delivers.

-All of that pressure and the precision heating allow you to press at the lowest temperatures and preserve rich, valuable terpenes.
+All of that pressure and the precision heating allow you to press at the lowest temperatures (like Lowtemp Plates) and preserve rich, valuable terpenes.
 This is a hybrid press and can be operated via hydraulic hand pump, pneumatic foot pump or with an electric pump.
 All of which are, unfortunately, sold separately.

 - Drip tech with easy pivot